Revised February 8, 2019

 - Parents, teachers, and friends play key roles in a child’s life, because a child’s mind can be influenced by others in a good or bad ways, and can lead to lifelong habits.
 If the foundation is set right, then it will be easier for one to become a “sampajannō”, one who is capable of “keeping fires under control”.

-8. This is what was meant by being a “sampajannō”, being able to “quench fires”, i.e., “ātāpi sampajānō”, which was a key phrase in the uddesa (brief description) of the Satipatthāna sutta; see, “Satipatthana Sutta – Structure“.
+8. This is what was meant by being a “sampajannō”, and being able to “quench fires”, i.e., “ātāpi sampajānō”, which was a key phrase in the uddesa (brief description) of the Satipatthāna sutta; see, “Satipatthana Sutta – Structure“.

 Next, “Prerequisites for the Satipatthana Bhavana“, ………